Blu-Ray Optical Libraries and Jukeboxes from Kintronics

 These videos provide an overview of the technology.
 Take a look at our latest video describing the IP camera system components and setting objectives.
 More…

-Storage systems can be complex because they include many different components that have to work together.
-Kintronics is a resource for engineering and integration of all your technology projects.
-We can design your complete system so don't hesitate to contact us for assistance.
+Optical jukebox and library systems can be complex because they include many different components that have to work together.
+Kintronics is a resource for engineering and integration of all your security projects.
+We can design your complete system so don’t hesitate to contact us for assistance.

 After purchasing your system we make sure that it works exactly the way you expect.
 You can contact us for help with your installation and any technical support you may need.